Muph0/santas-lang/Reference.md

     workshop MyWorkshop2: ... ;
     ...

-    Santa will: ... ;
+    Santa will:
+      setup MyWorkshop1 for elf Cringle ()
+      ...
+    ;

-You describe the workshop layout and then tell Santa what to do.
+In practice, you describe the workshop layouts and then tell Santa what to do.

 ## Workshop description